jyao1/openspdm/readme.md

 ## Feature not implemented yet

-1) Full error handling

-2) SPDM 1.0

-   GET_VERSION check

-   FLAGS_CACHE_CAP

-   multiple cert chains

-3) SPDM 1.1

-   Timer (for heartbeat ?)

-4) Other architectures such as Arm, AArch64, RiscV64, or Arc.
+1) Other architectures such as Arm, AArch64, RiscV64, or Arc.

-5) Other compilers such as VS2019 or LLVM.

-6) Other crypto library.
+2) Please refer to [issues](https://github.com/jyao1/openspdm/issues) for detail

 ## Known limitation
 This package is only the sample code to show the concept.